 - The CRA 1 fishery extends from the Kaipara Harbour on the west coast of the North Island around North Cape and then south to Waipu.
+The commercial fishery extends offshore to the Three Kings, but the bulk of the commercial harvest is taken from waters adjacent to the mainland.
 No TAC has been set for this fishery.
-The 130.46 tonnes TACC has remained unchanged since April 1993.
-The commercial fishery extends offshore to the Three Kings, but the bulk of the commercial harvest is taken from waters adjacent to the mainland. - 267.
-CRA 1 is assessed using commercial catch and effort and quota monitoring report data.
-In addition, the CRA 1 commercial stakeholders group commissioned intensive catch sampling sequences for the fishery in the 1997/98 and 1998/99 seasons.
-CRA 1 stock monitoring was part of the CRA 1999-01 and CRA 2000-01 Research Services contracts and 60 catch samples and 7000 rock lobster tag and releases were completed from 2001 to 2003 inclusive.
-The CRA 2003-01 research contract provides for catch sampling sequences to be done annually until 2007. - The 130.46 tonnes CRA 1 TACC is distributed amongst 24 quota share owners.
+The 130.46 tonnes TACC has remained unchanged since April 1993. - 223.
+The 130.46 tonnes CRA 1 TACC is distributed amongst 23 quota share owners.
 Approximately 16 permit holders harvest the TACC.
-The landed value of commercial catch in CRA 1 is \$3.6 million (based on average port price paid to fishermen), making rock lobster an important contributor to the local and regional economy.
+The landed value of commercial catch in CRA 1 is \$3.6 million (based on average port price paid to fishermen), making rock lobster an important contributor to the local and regional economy. - Amateur catch of rock lobster is estimated at 51 tonnes (MFish 1996).
+Diving using UBA is the predominant method used by amateur fishermen and women, although hand gathering, ring potting, and potting from vessels contributes to the amateur catch. - A large Maori population in the Northland region ensures that rock lobster retains significant customary value.
+No reliable estimates are available for customary catch.
+The progressive implementation of reporting procedures within the North Island